kenhrmt/practice/README.md

-# test
+# practice
-this is test
+This is a repository for git and GitHub practice.